-UNDERSTANDING BEST PRACTICES TO IMPROVE THE MIGRATION PROCESS PRE-MIGRATION CHECKLIST
+POST-MIGRATION CHECKLIST MIGRATION VERIFICATION

 After a migration has taken place, a key to the success of the project is the verification of the migrated content in the new environment.
-The ability to compare the source and target environments is critical, particularly if troubleshooting whether a document successfully made it to the new platform.
+The ability to compare the source and target environments is critical, particularly when troubleshooting whether a document successfully made it to the new platform.

-POST-MIGRATION CHECKLIST MIGRATION VERIFICATION.

-Ideally, organizations should spend time discovering and auditing the content, then creating an ideal information architecture to improve upon existing models.
-Comprehensive testing before and after the migration should be performed to minimize risk.
-Major factors such as SharePoint customizations and external system integration need to be fully fleshed out before the migration work can begin While Microsoft provides two built-in migration options, there are major limitations to those approaches, including lack of version to version flexibility, limited testing capabilities, no gradual or partial migrations, and no options to migrate to SharePoint Online or Office 365.

 Infrastructure Migration

 The first step is to migrate SharePoint 2016 On Premises to SharePoint Online in the GCC FEDRAMP High cloud or SharePoint 2019 on Azure FEDRAMP High Infrastructure as a service.
 Utilizing the cloud will allow the OLES Technology division to outsource much of the administration burden to a cloud provider at a lower cost then is possible with OCIO and allow rapid reconfiguration of resources, which is not currently possible.